Eventuous/docs/docs/subscriptions/eventhandler/index.md

 }
 ```

-There, the `DiagnosticName` is an informational property.
-Its value is used in log messages when the handler processes th event or fails to do so.

-The `HandleEvent` function is called for each event received by the consumer, so its implementation contains the actual event processing code.
-This function should return a result of type `EventHandlingResult` which is a bitmask.
+The `DiagnosticName` property provides information that is used in log messages when the handler processes or fails to process the event.
+The `HandleEvent` function is called for each event received by the consumer and contains the actual event processing code.
+It should return a result of type `EventHandlingResult`.

-The second abstraction is the `BaseEventHandler` abstract class.
-It is normally used as the base class for all the event handlers, including custom ones, instead of implementing the interface directly.
-The only function of the base class is to set the `DiagnosticName` property to the type name of the event handler class.
+The `BaseEventHandler` abstract class is commonly used as the base class for all event handlers, including custom ones, instead of implementing the interface directly.
+This class sets the DiagnosticName property to the type name of the event handler class.

-Higher-level event handlers implemented in Eventuous like `MongoProjection` and `GatewayHandler` inherit from `BaseEventHandler`.
+Higher-level event handlers in Eventuous, such as `MongoProjection` and `GatewayHandler`, inherit from the `BaseEventHandler`.

-## Process
+## Handler results

-Normally, a handler would return `Success` if it handled the event successfully, `Error` if handling the event failed, or `Ignored` when the handler doesn't have any code to process the event.
-When the consumer gets all the results from its handlers, it decides on the combined result as described below:
+A handler typically returns `Success` if the event was handled successfully, `Error` if the event handling failed, or `Ignored` if the handler has no code to process the event.
+The consumer determines the combined result based on the results returned by the handlers:

-- Consider ignored events as processed successfully
+- Ignored events are considered processed successfully
-- If all the events were successfully processed, the consumer acknowledges the event
+- If all events are processed successfully, the consumer acknowledges the event
-- If one or more handlers returned an error result, the consumer considers it as an error, and the consumer explicitly NACKs the event
+- If one or more handlers return an error, the consumer considers it an error and explicitly NACKs the event.
+-

-What happens with events that were not acknowledged by the consumer depends on the subscription type and its configuration.
+The outcome of events that were not acknowledged by the consumer depends on the subscription type and its configuration.

 ## Custom handlers

-If you need to implement a custom handler like a projector to a relational database, you would normally use a higher-level abstraction provided by Eventuous, which is called `EventHandler`.
-It allows registering typed handlers per event type in a map, and the `HandleEvent` function of the interface is already implemented there to call the registered handler or return the `Ignore` result if there's no handler for a given event type is registered in the map.
+If you need to implement a custom handler, such as a projector to a relational database, you typically use the `EventHandler` abstraction provided by Eventuous.
+This abstraction allows you to register typed handlers for specific event types in a map, and the HandleEvent function is already implemented in the interface, which will call the registered handler or return Ignored if no handler is registered for a given event type.

+The `EventHandler` base class takes a `TypeMapper` instance as a constructor argument.
+If a constructor argument is not provided, the default type mapper instance will be used.
+The `On<TEvent>` function uses the type mapper to check if the event type `TEvent` is registered in the type map, thus proactively causing the program to crash during startup if a handler is defined for an unregistered event type.

-For example, a simple handler below would print `$$$ MONEY!
-You got USD 100!` on the console when it receives the `PaymentRegistered` event where the paid amount property of the event is `100` and currency is `USD`:
+As an example, consider a simple handler that prints "$$$ MONEY!
+You got USD 100!" to the console when it receives the `PaymentRegistered` event, where the event's paid amount property is 100 and its currency is USD.

 ```csharp
 class MoneyHandler : EventHandler {